As Soon As April The Giraffe Gave Birth, The Sponsor Tag Changed

 The Animal Adventure Park’s Facebook page has over a million fans, and the Animal Adventure Park’s YouTube channel has a whopping 500,000 subscribers.

-While awaiting the birth of April the Giraffe’s baby, Inquisitr reported that Animal Adventure Park intends to keep the live giraffe cam up for approximately one more week.
+While awaiting the birth of April the giraffe’s baby, the Inquisitr reported that Animal Adventure Park intends to keep the live giraffe cam up for approximately one more week.
 The park administrators want to make sure that everyone gets to watch April bonding naturally with her new baby calf, and the live giraffe cam is a way that the public can be educated on this important bonding period and this critical developmental stage in the life of a baby giraffe.

-The zoo, reportedly, doesn’t anticipate that the giraffe cam will stay up permanently, Inquisitr reported earlier.
+The zoo, reportedly, doesn’t anticipate that the giraffe cam will stay up permanently, the Inquisitr reported earlier.
 The park is due to open to the public on May 13.

 Currently, the park is looking for a name for the new baby.
-A temporary web page has been set up where the public can submit their votes and help name April the Giraffe’s new baby giraffe.
+A temporary web page has been set up where the public can submit their votes and help name April the giraffe’s new baby giraffe.
 Votes are $1 each, and there is a minimum of five votes required.
 So, you will get five votes for $5, basically.
-Funds raised with the new campaign will be split between giraffe conservations efforts in the wilderness, the park itself, and Ava’s Little Heros, which is an annual event that supports local families and their children who are facing unexpected medical journeys and expenses.
+Funds raised with the new campaign will be split between giraffe conservation efforts in the wilderness, the park itself, and Ava’s Little Heroes, which is an annual event that supports local families and their children who are facing unexpected medical journeys and expenses.

 Many have said that the baby should be named Geoffrey in honor of his mama’s sponsor.

 April the Giraffe will naturally raise the calf, Animal Adventure Park reported.
-They say that the giraffe will nurse for between six and 10 months, maybe longer.
+They say that the giraffe will nurse between six and 10 months, maybe longer.
 After the baby has naturally weaned, the calf will eventually be moved to a new facility to begin a breeding program at that new facility.
 The park explains that it can not retain baby calves born in the zoo, because “it would lead to incestuous mating and undermine the genetics of the program and species.”

 [Featured Image by Animal Adventure Park/AP Images]